-Many Black Mirror fans are anxiously waiting for Season 4.
+Many Black Mirror fans have been anxiously waiting for Season 4.
 But some details have already been released, including the news that there will be a Star Trek-themed episode called “USS Callister.”
 You’d probably think this would make a lot of actors try to snatch up roles, but there was one star in the episode who actually almost turned his part — and for a surprising reason.

 The Cheat Sheet talked to producers Charlie Brooker, Annabel Jones, along with stars Jesse Plemons and Cristin Milioti, about the mysterious episode at New York’s PaleyFest.
 Here are eight things we learned from them.